saintaxl/helm-charts/istio-custom-ingressgateways/Readme.md

-# Istio application template
+# Istio custom ingressgateway template

-To set up an application, first create a chart with the following files in your repo:
+To set up a custom ingress gateway, first create a chart with the following files in your repo:

 Chart.yaml
 ```yaml